-Our IB programmes reflect the vision and mission of International School of Phnom Penh.
-We are striving to develop life-long learners who possess international mindedness and the attitudes to engage positively with the global society.
+The IB programmes reflect the vision and mission of International School of Phnom Penh.
+We strive to develop lifelong learners who possess international mindedness and the attitudes to engage positively with the global society.

 The Secondary School provides a diverse cultural environment for learning and interaction among students, teachers, and parents.

-The Secondary School is a hub of activity both inside and outside the classroom.
+It is a hub of activity both inside and outside the classroom.
 The combination of our curriculum and co-curricular programme offerings enables us to pursue our mission of empowering students to achieve their potential for personal growth and academic excellence.

-Secondary School Principal
+Acting Secondary Principal

 The ISPP Mission reflects our understanding that education encompasses much more than filling students’ minds with academic knowledge.
 In order to facilitate genuine personal growth, ISPP provides many channels through which students engage in issues of significance to themselves and their world.
 In so doing, the quest for responsible global citizenship takes meaningful shape.
 A few of the aspects of the holistic education offered at ISPP:

 Similarly, the Diploma Programme puts the inquiring student at the centre.
 The core requirements of the Diploma Programme are CAS (Creativity, Action and Service), the Theory of Knowledge class, and Extended Essay.
 The CAS Programme fosters student initiative outside the classroom through involvement in creative, physical and service activities.
 Theory of Knowledge is a unique course designed to engage the students in critical thinking about learning on a broader scale.
 The culminating essay requires the students to apply multiple perspectives to contemporary issues of their choice.

 Similar to the MYP personal project, the Extended Essay grants the student the flexibility to pursue a topic of interest well beyond the curriculum, requiring extensive research and analysis similar to that expected at the university level.